sjavi4/PlayerDoll/README.md

 4. Doll are not count into sleeping percentage
 5. Doll are default to be surivial mode
 6. Doll quit the game immediate if died (not dropping loot and exp)
-7. Doll being Removed by command will execute die process (loot and exp are determined by gamerule `keepinventory`),<br>all related data will be deleted
+7. Doll being Removed by command will execute die process<br>(loot and exp are determined by gamerule `keepinventory`)<br>All related data will be deleted

 ## Convert Player